YaLTeR/bxt-rs/README.md

 1. Update your GPU driver.
 1. If the problem still occurs, try `_bxt_cap_force_fallback 1`.

+### Profiling

+Start Half-Life with the `BXT_RS_PROFILE` environment variable set to make bxt-rs output a `trace.json` file in the Half-Life folder.
+This is a Chrome JSON trace file which you can view in [Perfetto](https://ui.perfetto.dev/) or in `chrome://tracing`.

 ## Building

 You can uncomment the right line in `.cargo/config` to avoid writing `--target` every time.